EnricoTortasso/EnergyCenter/mosaik_java_matlab/matlab/README.md

 I already made the communication more stable by assuring that even if they call their simulators in different ways, mosaik and matlab still know who they are talking about.

-How to build a mosaik compatible simulator in matlab:
+## How to build a mosaik compatible simulator in matlab

 In first place our simulator must be a subclass ( i don't know if matlab call that in this way) of the ModelSimulator class.

     classdef ExampleSim < MosaikAPI.ModelSimulator

 Our simulator must have in its properties the name of its own models:

     properties
       providedModels = {'ExModel'}
     end

 The constructor method should be like this:

     function this = ExampleSim(varargin)
       this = this@MosaikAPI.ModelSimulator(varargin{:});
     end

 Ok the core body of our simulator is complete.
 You can add as many other functions as you want.

 Our simulator now needs the model that we put in its properties.
-This is how a model in matlab should be built to be used:
+## how to build a model in matlab
 It must me a subclass of the Model class:

     classdef ExModel < MosaikAPI.Model

 It must contain its public data in its properties:

     properties
       delta = 1